serodriguez68/designing-ml-systems-summary/04-training-data.md

 - **Random oversampling:** randomly make copies of the minority class until you get a ratio you are happy with.
 - **Tomek links:** a technique for undersampling *low dimensional* data.
 Find pairs of datapoints with different class that are close to each other and remove the sample from the majority class.
 	- It helps the algorithm learn  a clearer decision boundary.
-	- It makes the model less robust as it doesn't get to learn the subtleties in the decision boundary.
+	- It makes the model less robust as it doesn't get to learn the nuances in the decision boundary.
-- **Synthetic minority oversampling technique (SMOTE):** create new minority class samples by doing convex (˜linear) combinations of minority class samples.
+- **Synthetic minority oversampling technique (SMOTE):** create new minority class samples by doing convex (~linear) combinations of minority class samples.
 -  **Tomek Links**, **SMOTE** and more fancy resampling techniques tend to be effective only in low-dimensional data.
 The techniques that rely on distance calculations get expensive to compute with higher dimensions.

 #### Resampling risks